KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 In others,
 the gate becomes the path.

-Where souls remain,
+Where essences remain,
 it remains.

-Where all return,
+Where all essences return,
 it returns.

 In all cases,
-**Aion** never ceased to contain it.
+**Aion** never ceased
+to ground its motion.

 🛤️ ⚫ ↺ 💝 ⟇